 When I came back, I had loads of work to catch up on including the book.
 In addition, I had to organise the wedding – yes, I got married in May but the actual wedding ceremony was held last week – and also had to spend time with my family, who came earlier to travel around Turkey before the wedding.

-It’s a personal essay on cultural observation by an Asian living in Turkey, whose heart is in the west, perhaps as in Orhan Pamuk’s ‘My name is red’.
+It’s a personal essay on the cultural observation of an Asian woman living in Turkey, whose heart is in the west, as in Orhan Pamuk’s ‘My name is red’.
 Many travel books and sites on Turkey written through the eyes of westerners have not been very helpful, in my opinion, especially when concerning food as their palate and expectations are different to Asians, especially Koreans, Chinese and Japanese.
 Korean tourists do struggle with food in Turkey and I advise them what to eat and how to eat it.
-Also, Korean and Turkish culture have many things in common, being brother countries, so my experiences are somewhat unique and can be controversial.
+Also, Korean and Turkish culture have many things in common, being brother countries, so my experiences are somewhat unique and can be debatable.

 A few days before my family had arrived, Mr.O’s parents gave me a big tub of frozen raspberries, which were from the garden of Mr.O’s sister’s friend’s.
 I made most into jam and put aside some for a cake I was planning to make for my lovely twin nephews.
 When I was preparing, my sister suggested I let her kids make it as baking was part of their school vacation homework.
 I’d always wanted to have photos of me cooking with kids so I happily agreed.
 So finally, yeah!

 I was thinking that the cake was going to turn out well, but it did!
 They knew how to fold cake batter as they practice cooking and baking at school.
 It was a bit chaos allowing them to take turns and taking photos at the same time.